polishing your pitch for venture capital

 • Tell your story, starting with the problem and solution.

-•Whatever you do, don’t start with numbers!
+• Whatever you do, don’t start with numbers!

-It doesn’t matter that your market is 39 zillion dollars, launching into your pitch with a big number will not differentiate you from all the other presenters.
-Besides, the stats just won’t resonate with 90% of the people in the audience.
-You can address the market size later, if you make it to the next round.
-It’s way more powerful to show how your product will solve one person’s problem.
+It doesn’t matter that your market size is 39 zillion dollars, launching into your pitch with a big number will not differentiate you from all the other presenters.

 • Get the right person up on stage.

-A tightly edited script is crucial, but you also need a good, credible pitchman.
 The best presenters engage the audience with some charisma and deliver the message with passion and clarity.
 They have just the right balance of bravado and business sense, so they don’t come off sounding like a used car salesman, on one hand, or an engineering geek on the other.

 • Forget about introducing yourself.

-You don’t have time to be cordial.
-In his book, The Art Of The Start, Guy Kawasaki puts it this way: “ Unfortunately, entrepreneurs still believe a pitch is a narrative with an opening chapter that must always be autobiographical.”Don’t talk about yourself or the management team.
+In his book, The Art Of The Start, Guy Kawasaki puts it this way: “ Unfortunately, entrepreneurs still believe a pitch must always be autobiographical.
+Don’t talk about yourself or the management team.
 That can come later.
-Instead, get to the gist of your idea right away.
+Instead, get to the gist of your idea right away.”

-polishing your pitch for venture capital• Step out of the businessman mode for a minute, and think like an advertising guy.
+• Step out of the businessman mode for a minute, and think like an advertising guy.

-How would a classic pitchman dramatize your idea in a 30-second spot?
+60 seconds is an eternity in advertising.
+How would a classic pitchman dramatize your idea in a 60-second spot?
 Can you demonstrate it?
-Showing is always more powerful than just telling.
 Everyone remembers the “Will it Blend” series for Blendtec.
+Entrepreneurs can learn a thing or two from those old-school direct response pitchmen!

 • Don’t underestimate the power of a good, old-fashioned product demonstration.